 Every shareholder entitled to participate in the Shareholders' Meeting may do so through a representative, including non-shareholders, with a written proxy, as provided for by law.
-The proxy may be notified to the Company electronically, through the appropriate section on the Company's website indicated in the notice of call.
+Authorisation may also be notified to the Company electronically, using the appropriate section of the Company website indicated in the notice of call.
 The same notice of call may also indicate, in accordance with the applicable law, additional procedures for digital notification of proxies, which can be used in the specific Shareholders' Meeting to which the notice refers.
 To facilitate the collection of proxies from shareholders who are employees of the Company or its subsidiaries and belong to shareholder associations that meet the requirements laid down by applicable law, facilities to be used for communication and the collection of proxies are made available to these associations in accordance with the terms and procedures agreed with their legal representatives.

 For individual Shareholders' Meetings, the Board of Directors may provide that the persons eligible to attend and vote a Meeting can participate via electronic telecommunications systems.
-In this case, the notice of call shall specify, including by way of a reference to the Company's website, the procedures for participation.
+In this case, the notice of call shall specify, including with reference to the Company website, the above-mentioned procedure for participation.

 For each Shareholders' Meeting, the Company may designate an individual whom the shareholders may authorise by way of a proxy containing voting instructions on all or some of the items on the agenda to vote on their behalf, following the procedures set out by law and regulations, by the end of the second trading day prior to the date set for such Shareholders' Meeting, including for further calls.
-The proxy will not be effective for items for which no voting instructions have been given.
+The authorisation will not be effective with regard to proposals for which no voting instructions have been given.

 The Chair of the Shareholders' Meeting will be responsible for checking the regularity of the individual proxies and, in general, verifying the right to attend and to vote.
-The Chair shall direct and govern the discussion.
+They shall lead and regulate the discussion.